The Satoshi Overhang: Why the Bear Case is Bounded

 \subsubsection{3.3 Optimal disposition under pure wealth maximization}

 }

-Combining the absorption arithmetic of 3.1 and the information-channel analysis of 3.2, a wealth-maximizing holder's optimization reduces to a choice among variants of patient OTC liquidation.
-The holder might announce the program ex ante, preserving pricing credibility at the cost of the initial informational shock.
-The holder might execute covertly through a dispersed set of OTC desks, accepting the operational cost and the risk of eventual identification.
-The holder might constrain the pace of any announced program algorithmically through CLTV timelocks (BIP 65, activated December 2015; Todd, 2014) or CSV timelocks (BIP 112, activated May 2016; BtcDrak, Friedenbach, and Lombrozo, 2015), converting a signed pre-commitment from cheap talk into protocol-enforced constraint.
-The announced-and-constrained variant is a Rule 10b5-1 analogue in U.S. securities law, stronger than the 10b5-1 case because the signature from the Patoshi keys is unforgeable and the timelock is protocol-level rather than rule-based.
+Combining the absorption arithmetic of 3.1 with the information analysis of 3.2, a wealth-maximizer's problem reduces to choosing among versions of patient sale.
+The holder could announce the program in advance, keeping pricing credible at the cost of the initial information shock.
+The holder could sell quietly through many OTC desks, accepting the operational cost and the risk of eventual identification.
+Or the holder could cap the pace of an announced program in code, using CLTV timelocks (BIP 65, activated December 2015; Todd, 2014) or CSV timelocks (BIP 112, activated May 2016; BtcDrak, Friedenbach, and Lombrozo, 2015), turning a signed promise from cheap talk into a protocol-enforced limit.
+This announced-and-capped version is like a Rule 10b5-1 plan, but stronger, because the signature from the Patoshi keys cannot be forged and the timelock is enforced by the protocol rather than by a rule.